Specific Best Practices for Math & Science

 Math/Science in D2L web pages

 Use the D2L equation editor which will output accessible equations.

 - For additional information on accessible mathematics in Desire2Learn, see the Accessible Math white paper in the Desire2Learn resource library.

 Math/Science in online publisher content

 Proceed with caution when dealing with publisher-based content.
 It should be carefully vetted for accessibility.
 Contact Iris Hansen to help you evaluate publisher content for accessibility.
 You should also consider switching to WeBWorK, a more accessible online homework site.

 Math/Science in Tests

-- TestGen is not recommended.
-It does not export to an accessible format; unless instructors wish to re-generate the mathematical content (using MathType or LaTeX), TestGen should be avoided.
+- TestGen is not recommended; it does not export to an accessible format.
+Unless instructors wish to re-generate mathematical content (using MathType or LaTeX), TestGen should be avoided.

 - Make sure any tests or quizzes follow the specific document type rules listed above.

-- If a student has a time extension which would make taking the test unreasonable to complete in one sitting (imagine taking a six-hour exam in one session!), the instructor should split the test into multiple parts so that the student can take the different parts on different days.
+- If a student has a time extension which would make taking the test unreasonable to complete in one sitting (for example, taking a six-hour exam in one session), the instructor should split the test into multiple parts so that the student can take the different parts on different days.

 - Statistical Software and Blind Users

 - MOLinsight: A web portal for the processing of molecular structures by blind students.